Our Mission: To help those who have served our country honorably live with dignity and independence.

 America’s VetDogs has placed physical and occupational therapy dogs at Walter Reed Army Medical Center (now Walter Reed Military Medical Center in Bethseda).
 Through retrieval, bracing, and innovative tug-of-war exercises, these dogs work with soldiers as they adapt and work with their new prosthetic limbs and therapy dogs make the rounds with wounded soldiers, offering emotional support and comfort.

 We have been honored with the Secretary of the Army Public Service Award, the second-highest level award given to civilians “for exceptional service that makes a substantial contribution to the accomplishment of the Army’s missions.”

-America’s VetDogs is our way of honoring the sacrifice made by our men and women in uniform, and our dedication to America’s veterans is stronger today than ever before.
-We will do our part to see that a guide or service dog will help a veteran live independently again.
+America’s VetDogs is our way of honoring the sacrifice made by our men and women in uniform, and our dedication to America’s service members is stronger today than ever before.
+We will do our part to see that a guide or service dog will help a person live independently again.

 America’s VetDogs has also been recognized by The Patriots Initiative as an

 accredited charity that meets their standards for engaging in best practices that

 most effectively supports our nation's armed forces communities.

 In 2013, America's VetDogs (an affiliate of and managed by the Guide Dog Foundation for the Blind) became the second assistance dog school (the Guide Dog Foundation was the first) in the United States to be certified by the International Guide Dog Federation and Assistance Dogs International.